Muis to get new CEO from Jan 1

 "For this to continue, Muis needs to maintain a strong team, recruiting new talent at all levels in the organisation.
 I have confidence in my staff, in particular the management team which Muis has built over time."

-The MCCY said that during his time in Muis, Mr Abdul Razak oversaw many key Muslim initiatives, including legislative amendments to the Administration of Muslim Law Act and the Muslim Marriage and Divorce Rules in 1999.
+During his time in Muis, MCCY said, Mr Abdul Razak oversaw many key Muslim initiatives, including legislative amendments to the Administration of Muslim Law Act and the Muslim Marriage and Divorce Rules in 1999.

-Mr Esa, who joined Muis late last year, expressed his gratitude for Mr Abdul Razak's guidance.
+Mr Esa, a Muslim of Malay and Chinese background who joined Muis late last year, thanked Mr Abdul Razak for his guidance.

-"I have been very fortunate to have benefited from the mentorship of Haji Abdul Razak and his wealth of experience during my time in Muis, and I also benefited from Mufti and the Muis Senior Management," he said.
+"I have been very fortunate to have benefited from the mentorship of Haji Abdul Razak and his wealth of experience... and I also benefited from Mufti and the Muis senior management," he said.

 "We will continue to work together with the Muslim community, through our various platforms, to strengthen the community's religious life.
 We also hope to further strengthen ties with other faith communities as part of a multiracial and multicultural Singapore that we hold very dear to us."